 DUI / DWI, Traffic Offenses, and MVA hearings

 Do you need a DUI/DWI lawyer in Hagerstown or Frederick?
-Let David Harbin help you navigate the system.
+Let Harbin Law Office help you navigate the system.

 When meeting a prospective client charged with Driving Under the Influence (DUI) or Driving While Impaired (DWI), our first message always is “DON’T BEAT YOURSELF UP!”
 People make mistakes.
 Whether you are a professional, a blue-collar worker or a college student, alcohol will impair your judgment.
 You may think you can make it home just a couple of miles, or that you have paced yourself and are perfectly sober.
 And that one night you had just a little too much to drink, you find yourself performing field sobriety tests on the side of the highway and blowing into a machine.